-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.

-This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, benzodiazepines, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+This effect may last for a few days after you stop using this medicine.
 Check with your doctor before taking any of the other medicines listed above while you are using this medicine.